ejscribner/couchbase-tutorials/tutorial/markdown/mobile/quickstart-ios-uikit-sync/quickstart-ios-uikit-sync.md

 ```swift
 _pushPullRepl = Replicator.init(config: config)
 ```
-In order to follow the replicator's progress, we can attach a callback listener to it.
+In order to follow the replicators progress, we can attach a callback listener to it.

 Attaching a callback listener to the `Replicator` means we will be asynchronously notified of state changes.
 This could be useful for instance, to inform the user of the progress of the replication.
 It is an optional step shown below.